Cheese and Chocolate Pairings

 Salted Caramel Sauce

-It's not chocolate, but our creamy Salted Caramel Sauce (made from Vermont cream, sea salt, and pure vanilla) pairs so well with both savory and sweet, we just had to share!
+It's not chocolate, but our creamy Salted Caramel Sauce (available exclusively at our three Vermont stores) pairs so well with both savory and sweet, we just had to share!
 Enjoy with fresh goat cheese.